iann0036/tf-cfn-provider/docs/providers/aws/LbTargetGroup.md

 `HealthCheck` - (Optional) A Health Check block.
 Health Check blocks are documented below.

-`TargetType` - (Optional) The type of target that you must specify when registering targets with this target group.
+`TargetType` - (Optional, Forces new resource) The type of target that you must specify when registering targets with this target group.
 The possible values are `instance` (targets are specified by instance ID) or `ip` (targets are specified by IP address) or `lambda` (targets are specified by lambda arn).
 The default is `instance`.
 Note that you can't specify targets for a target group using both instance IDs and IP addresses.
 If the target type is `ip`, specify IP addresses from the subnets of the virtual private cloud (VPC) for the target group, the RFC 1918 range (10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16), and the RFC 6598 range (100.64.0.0/10).
 You can't specify publicly routable IP addresses.

 `Tags` - (Optional) A mapping of tags to assign to the resource.